Cobra Kai season 3

-The third season of Cobra Kai, stylized as COBRA KAIII, was released on Netflix on January 1, 2021, and consisted of 10 episodes.
+The third season of Cobra Kai, stylized as Cobra Ka, was released on Netflix on January 1, 2021, and consisted of 10 episodes.
 The series is a direct sequel to the original four films in The Karate Kid franchise, focusing on the characters of Daniel LaRusso and Johnny Lawrence over 30 years after the original film.
 This is the first season to be released on Netflix after YouTube decided to sell the series following the first two seasons.
 YouTube ordered the season in 2019 and initially set a 2020 release date which was delayed after Netflix's acquisition.

+The season is set in the aftermath of the school brawl, which has left Miguel paralyzed, Robby a wanted criminal, Cobra Kai under Kreese's thumb and Miyagi-Do shut down.
+As the students of Cobra Kai grow increasingly ruthless, many individuals must overcome their traumas and rivalries once and for all.

 There were nine starring roles throughout the season which also featured guest actors returning to the franchise portraying characters from the first and second films.
 A soundtrack featuring music from the season was also released in January 2021.
 The season was met with positive reviews from critics.
 The season also received numerous award nominations including an Emmy nomination for Outstanding Comedy Series.
 It is considered an international success ranking on Netflix's top ten list in 85 countries and reaching 45 million viewers within the first four months of its release.